mvs-org/docs-mvs-org/source/developers/da-certification.md

 **Notes: Issuing a asset whose name starts with a dot `.` would not generate any certificate.**

 ## Obtain certificate
 Secondary issue certificate and domain certificate are provided after asset is issued.
 Naming certificate is provided by command `issuecert`.
-For issuing asset, Please refer to [MST issue](/developers/da-issue.html).
+For issuing asset, please refer to [MST issue](/developers/da-issue.html).

 ### Obtain secondary issue certificate and domain certificate
 1. Create asset that can be secondary issued by command `createasset`